rtkwlf/bmx/README.md

    [command]

 Available Commands:
-  help        Help about any command print       Print to screen version     Print BMX version and exit write       Write to aws credential file
+  credential-process Credentials to awscli help               Help about any command print              Print to screen version            Print BMX version and exit write              Write to aws credential file

 Flags:
   -h, --help   help for this command